open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

 ## Traces Configuration (correlation only)

-:warning: _Note that traces must still be sent in using [sapmexporter](../sapmexporter) to see them in SignalFx._
+:warning: _Note that traces must still be sent to Splunk Observability via a separate trace exporter._

 When traces are sent to the signalfx exporter it correlates traces to metrics.
 When a new service or environment is seen it associates the source (e.g. host or pod) to that service or environment in SignalFx.
 Metrics can then be